naturalis/evobio2/README.md

 Open the disk image (double-click the .dmg file).
 You will likely get a warning that says it is from an unidentified developer.
 Allow the install via System Preferences -> Privacy & Security -> Open anyway.
 Run the installer.

 ## Paup
-The acronym stands for 'Phylogenetic Analysis Using Parsimony', but nowadays this program does a lot more than just parsimony.
+The acronym stands for 'Phylogenetic Analysis Using Parsimony', but nowadays this program does a lot more than just parsimony (i.e. distance, likelihood, model-testing).
 Paup was written nearly 4 decades ago by David Swofford, but infrequent updates are still released.
-Please [download the latest version](https://phylosolutions.com/paup-test/) for your OS (4.0a168 as of this writing).
-Install following the instructions.
+The latest release information and download instructions are on [phylosulotions](https://phylosolutions.com/paup-test/).
+Please install the latest version (4.0a168 as of this writing) for your OS:

----
 - Windows users can download [the Paup executable](https://phylosolutions.com/paup-test/paup4-setup.msi)
 ---
 - Mac users can download the [command line binary](https://phylosolutions.com/paup-test/paup4a168_osx.gz)